herotechcourse/kotlin-lotto/README.md

 ## Features List

-User Input
-- [ ] User inputs amount of money to buy Lotto tickets
-   - (consider to add limit for user to input)
-- [ ] User input is dividable by 1000
-- [ ] User input is positive number
-- [ ] User input should be integer

-Lotto
+Lotto Machine
 - [ ] e.
 Need input from user for the amount of money
 - [ ] e.
-Need input from user for last week's winning number
+Need input from user for last week's winning numbers
 - [ ] e.
 Need input from user for a bonus number
 - [ ] e.
 Has amount of ticket
 - [ ] m. calculate amount of ticket from the amount of money
 - [ ] e.
 Has bundle of tickets
+- [ ] em. generate LottoTicket objects
-- [ ] m. generate bundle of tickets
+- [ ] em. generate WinningStatistics object

 Lotto Ticket
 - [x] e.
 Ticket has attribute named cost 1,000 KRW